gristlabs/grist-help/help/raw-data.md

 The duplicate table is a new table that is not linked to the original.
 Meaning, if you update data in the copy, the original table will not be updated, and vice versa.

-Note that instead of duplicating tables, it's usually better to segment data using [linked views](linking-widgets.md).
-For example, if you have multiple clients that all have similar data sets, you could keep all data for all clients in a single table but with the added column 'Client' to segment the data.
+Note that instead of duplicating tables, it's usually better to segment data by adding a new column.
+Let's use expenses as an example.
+Rather than having separate tables for each month, include all data in a single table with a new column, month.
+If you have multiple sets of data with overlapping columns, this is an easy indicator that the data should all be in the same table.

-***insert example as to when you would use this feature***

 ## Usage